A new foundation of quantum decision theory: Discussion

 \subsection{A summary of assumptions}

 It is crucial that this article relies upon my earlier work on the foundation of quantum theory.
-This work in turn relies on several assumptions, as stated here in connection to the discussion around Theorem 1 in Subsection 2.1:
+This work in turn relies on several assumptions, as stated here in connection to the discussion around Theorem 1 in Chapter 2:

-1) The variables, here decision variables are divided into accessible and inaccessible ones.
+1) The variables, here decision variables, are divided into accessible and inaccessible ones.
 A decision variable is said to be accessible to a person $C$ if and only if $C$ is able to carry out the corresponding decision.

 2) All accessible decision variables can be seen as functions of some large inaccessible theoretical variable.
-In practice this may be taken to mean that all earlier experiences of $C$, among other things related to his earlier decisions, are collected as a part of an hypothetical large variable $\phi$.
+In practice this may be taken to mean that all earlier experiences of $C$, among other things related to his earlier decisions, together with what may be called his free will, are collected as a part of an hypothetical large variable $\phi$.
 Note that $C$ has not grown up in isolation.
 He is the result of interaction with other people, in particular the result of a specific human culture.
 Depending upon circumstances, he may have made specific conscious decisions to free himself from this culture, but nevertheless, the background is there.

 3) There exist maximal accessible decision variables.
 As stated earlier, these variables are connected to really difficult decisions.
 Such decisions may be conscious or unconscious.
 I will see it as fruitful to distinguish between what Kahneman (2011) calls decisions made by fast and slow thinking.
 Many of our decisions have to be fast, and I see the theory of this article as specially connected to these fast decisions.